Dam998/shopify-monitor/README.md

 ## TODO List

+* Improve control to check if a product or its information is really changed, to not leave anything or receive too many notification
+* Notify and manage if a site bans you
+* Possibility to filter products by type (like footwear etc)
 * Keywords to filter products
 * Proxies
-* Notify and manage if a site bans you
 * and more